grm34/archboot/.github/CONTRIBUTING.md

 - Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
 - Push your branch to your fork on Github, the remote `origin`.
 - From your fork open a pull request in the correct branch.
 Target the project's `dev` branch!
-- …
-- If the maintainer requests further changes just push them to your branch.
+- Further changes are requested so just push them to your branch.
 The PR will be updated automatically.
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

 And last but not least: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.